Hurricane Plantation: History

 A canal had been cut across the peninsula for flood control.
 It was claimed by the Mississippi River in 1867 as the main channel when a major flood changed its route.
 The former peninsula was renamed as Davis Island.

 The main buildings of Brierfield Plantation burned down in 1931.
 Despite increasing damage from floods, the Davis family retained the properties until 1953.
 It was sold and quickly flipped to a lawyer from Vidalia, Louisiana, who reserved it for hunting.
-He and his family established the Brierfield Hunting Club, so private that it has people come by invitation only.
+His heirs have continued to use it as private hunting land.